doritoes/iploc8.com/8_Next_Steps.md

 - authentication with API key and JWT tokens
 - exposure to CORS

+❓Compare Amazon ECS on Fargate with AWS Lightsail Containers
+- How can Lightsail Containers reduce the cost?
+How are Lightsail Container costs more predictable?
+- What advanced features do you gain on Amazon ECS?

 ## Learn More
 ### Reading suggestions
 I recommend reading/learning more!
 Here are some free and some paid resources that you may already have access to